linzhi2013/MitoZ/README_v2.2.md

     mkdir ~/example
     cd ~/example

-## 3.1 Data requirement
+# 4. Data requirement

-### 3.1.1 Material source
+## 4.1 Material source

-The most preferable data for mitochondrial genome assembly is alway the data with high ratio of mitochondrial derived reads and little contamination.
+The most preferable data for mitochondrial genome assembly is always data with high ratio of mitochondrial derived reads and little contamination.
 For example, tissue samples may be better than blood samples or gut samples.

-### 3.1.2 Requirment of data size and insert size
+## 4.2 Requirment of data size and insert size

 About 1.5 to 3G base pair (bp) is enough for mitochondrial genome assembly.